fjaviermb/avea/README.md

 This project aim to control it using a Bluetooth 4.0 compatible device and some Python magic.

-Tested with a Raspberry Pi 3 and Raspbery Pi Zero W (with integrated bluetooth)
+Tested with a Raspberry Pi 3 and a Raspbery Pi Zero W (with integrated bluetooth)

 ## Reverse engineering of the bulb